 When you outsource your marketing and sales to another company, you are also increasing your business risk.
 Over the years, I’ve witnessed marketplaces like Amazon change their rules at the turn of a dime.

 Other 3rd party platforms like Ebay have jacked up their rates to the point where it’s hard to make a profit.

 I’ve seen providers like Etsy change their policies leaving many sellers in the dust.

 By investing a little bit of time in learning the basics, you can be in full control of your own destiny and contain the risks of long term failure.

 When To Outsource

 Sure, outsourcing can speed things up.
-You might think that an expert can do a better job than you can, but how will you know unless you give it a shot?
+You might think that a contractor can do a better job than you can, but here’s the thing…

-After all, the effectiveness of hiring someone to do the job depends largely on how well you can communicate exactly what you want.
+The effectiveness of hiring someone to do the job greatly depends on how well you can communicate exactly what you want.

 Instead of rushing through the process and going straight for the money, why not take a step back and focus on what you can learn instead?